What Is The Best Vegan Creatine? Top 5 Plant-Based Supplements Reviewed

 Capsules can throw off a consumer.
 While some individuals prefer to consume their creatine through capsule form, the material required to create this is generally animal based.

-This means, even if the brand produces 100% plant-based creatine, the packaging could make the supplement non-vegan.
+This means, even if the brand produces 100% vegan friendly creatine, the packaging could make the supplement non-vegan.

 So look for the label to specify something along the lines of “vegetable sourced”, “vegetable cellulose,” or similar next to the capsule/gelatin ingredients listing to indicate the capsule is not an animal product.